|Homepage:||Click to visit|

 AcademicsClasses take place both at AMIDEAST's facilities in the bustling Agdal area of the city and in the buildings of AMIDEAST's partner, the College of Letters and Humanities of Mohammed V University – Agdal.
 Courses are taught by French-speaking Moroccan faculty members from the University and other universities in Rabat and neighboring cities.

 All courses are taught in French exclusively for the AMIDEAST program.
 All lectures, readings and written work in this program are in French, other than Modern Standard Arabic and Moroccan Arabic.
 Students take classes only with other program participants.
-Some course choices are as follows:
+Moroccan Arabic (3 credits) is required, but students can take also take Modern Standard Arabic if they choose to.
+Some French subject choices are as follows:

 *Le Maroc et l'Europe: Economie et Politique ( 3 credits)